calebjmatthews/endless-desert/concept.md

   [X] Fix fortuity frequency
   [X] Trade option multipliers
   [ ] Implements in separate trade good category
+  [ ] Combine simplified and blast furnaces
+  [ ] Crystal glass in blast furnace
-  [ ] Difficulty 2 buildings to use implements and specific bricks [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Remove De Nang, too boring
+  [ ] Glassware to use cloth subcategory as an ingredient [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Difficulty 2 buildings to use implements and specific bricks [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Remove De Nang, too boring